envoyproxy/katacoda-scenarios/getting-started/step1.md

-Envoy is configured using a YAML definition defining the proxies behaviour.
+Envoy is configured using a YAML definition file controlling the proxy's behaviour.
 In this step, we're building a configuring using the Static Configuration API, meaning all the settings are pre-defined within the configuration.

-Envoy supports Dynamic Configuration which enables the settings to be discovered via an external source.
+Envoy also supports Dynamic Configuration which enables the settings to be discovered via an external source.

 ## Resources